Frequently asked questions

 Factors of Moderate Importance

 What counts most to colleges is how long and how deeply you have been committed to one or two interests, how much time you allot to them, what leadership roles you have undertaken, and what you have accomplished.
+Aim to have extracurriculars that are related to your intended major and other fulfilling extracurriculars that give you unique skills and perspectives.

 Letters of recommendation.

 Many colleges require recommendations from your teachers, high school counselor, and possibly your principal.
 Colleges are looking for an honest professional opinion of your abilities and personality.
+Teacher recommendations should come from 11th and 12th grade teachers, so remember to participate in your classes and invest time getting to know your teachers.

 Essay or writing sample.

 Many colleges will ask you to submit an essay or personal statement.
 Here is your opportunity to put your personality into your application.
 A well-written essay can tip a decision in your favor.
 A poorly written one can do the opposite.
+Colleges may also ask for other essays about your educational and career goals and how you will contribute to their campuses.
+Work on defining your goals for the future and researching what campus opportunities you want to be involved in.

 As a parent, how can I help my child?